 The campaign finance law provides that candidates may use campaign funds for one of eight (8) authorized uses: (1) Directly Related to Candidate’s Campaign; (2) Charitable Donations; (3) Public School or Public Library Donations; (4) Full-Time Student Scholarship Awards; (5) Two (2) Fundraiser Tickets; (6) Political Party Contributions; (7) Ordinary and Necessary Expenses as an Office Holder; and (8) Mixed Benefit Expenses.
 See, HRS §11-381.
 In an effort to provide further information on the nuances of these permissible expenses, please be aware of the following:

-(1) Directly Related to Candidate’s Campaign – These are expenses for purposes directly related to your campaign and include, but are not limited to these typical expenditures:
+(1) Directly Related to Candidate’s Campaign – These are expenses for purposes that are predominantly and directly related to your campaign include, but are not limited to these typical expenditures:

 o Banners & signs